 The ECA 1972 allowed for statutory instruments to be made (under section 2(2)) to implement EU directives into national law.
 Since such instruments would otherwise fall away on repeal of the primary legislation under which they were made (the ECA 1972), the Act adopts and retains such statutory instruments in domestic law.

 There is no need for the Act to make provision regarding EU directives that have been implemented into UK law by means of primary legislation, because such primary legislation is already on the statute book and is outside the scope of the Act.
 However, EU case law allows for the provisions of EU directives to be directly effective and enforceable against an EU member state in certain circumstances, where the relevant member state has failed to implement the directive into national law by the required date.
-The Act expressly excludes such directly effective rights from domestic law following Brexit, except where such rights have been recognised by a judgment of the European Court or a UK court or tribunal before exit day (or are recognised by a UK court after exit day in a case begun before exit day).
+The Act expressly excludes such directly effective rights from domestic law following Brexit, except where such rights have been recognised by a judgment of the European Court or a UK court or tribunal before the end of the transition period (or are recognised by a UK court after the end of the transition period in a case begun before or during the transition period).

 Status of judgments of the European Court

-The Act provides that European Court judgments made prior to exit day will continue to be binding in domestic law as to the meaning or effect of any retained EU law.
+The amended EU Withdrawal Act provides that European Court judgments made prior to the end of the transition period will continue to be binding in domestic law as to the meaning or effect of any retained EU law.
 However, the Supreme Court will be free to depart from such precedent European Court judgments, in the same way that it is permitted to depart from its own previous judgments.
-European Court judgments pre-dating Brexit will therefore in effect be given the same status as Supreme Court judgments in the domestic legal system.
+By virtue of amendments made by the Withdrawal Agreement Act, ministers can make regulations, but only before the end of the transition period, removing the requirement on other courts and tribunals to follow retained EU case law, subject to tests which may be specified in such regulations.
+Before making such regulations, the relevant minister must consult with the President of the Supreme Court, the Lord Chief Justice of England and Wales, the Lord President of the Court of Session, the Lord Chief Justice of Northern Ireland, the Senior President of Tribunals and such other persons as the minster considers appropriate.

-As regards European Court judgments after exit day, the Act states that a court or tribunal is not bound by them, but that it may have regard to them.
+As regards European Court judgments after the end of the transition period, the EU Withdrawal Act states that a court or tribunal is not bound by them, but that it may have regard to them.
 It is likely that future European Court judgments will be very relevant and at least persuasive in interpreting existing EU law which will have been retained in domestic law by the Act, but the Act leaves it to the discretion of individual judges to decide what weight to attach to such post-Brexit European Court judgments.

-The Act provides that retained EU law is to be interpreted in accordance with European Court case law pre-dating Brexit and the retained general principles of EU law.
-(It also makes clear that no general principle of EU law is part of domestic law after exit day unless it was recognised as a general principle of EU law by the European Court before exit day.)
+The EU Withdrawal Act also makes clear that no general principle of EU law is part of domestic law after the end of the transition period unless it was recognised as a general principle of EU law by the European Court before or during the transition period.

 Actions based on EU law

-The Act expressly excludes any new rights of action in domestic law after exit day based on a failure to comply with any of the general principles of EU law.
-The Act also expressly excludes the possibility of disapplying any enactment or declaring any conduct unlawful, after exit day, on grounds of it being incompatible with general principles of the EU law.
-(There are exceptions in each case for court or tribunal proceedings commencing before exit day.
-The Act also allows new actions after exit day for failure to comply with the general principles of EU law, provided that they are commenced within three years of the exit day, relate to prior facts, and do not seek directly or indirectly to disapply an Act of Parliament or other rule of law.)
+The Act expressly excludes any new rights of action in domestic law after the end of the transition period based on a failure to comply with any of the general principles of EU law.
+The Act also expressly excludes the possibility of disapplying any enactment or declaring any conduct unlawful, after the end of the transition period, on grounds of it being incompatible with general principles of EU law.
+(There are exceptions in each case for court or tribunal proceedings commencing before the end of the transition period.
+The Act also allows new actions after the end of the transition period for failure to comply with the general principles of EU law, provided that they are commenced within three years of the end of the transition period, relate to prior facts, and do not seek directly or indirectly to disapply an Act of Parliament or other rule of law.)

-The Act also excludes any right in domestic law after exit day to damages based on the Francovich rule, i.e. the European Court precedents allowing for a member state to be made liable in damages to individual businesses for breach by the state of EU law.
-However, by way of exception, such proceedings can be brought within two years of the exit day if they relate to anything which occurred before exit day.
+The Act also excludes any right in domestic law, after the end of the transition period, to damages based on the Francovich rule, i.e. the European Court precedents allowing for a member state to be made liable in damages to individual businesses for breach by the state of EU law.
+However, this does not apply to proceedings commenced before the end of the transition period, and by way of further exception, such proceedings can be brought within two years of the end of the transition period if they relate to anything which occurred before or during the transition period.

-The Act is without doubt of huge significance.
+The EU Withdrawal Act has huge significance.
 The principle of incorporating existing directly applicable EU legislation into domestic law is welcome in principle as it will as a general matter provide a level of certainty for businesses in the aftermath of Brexit.
-However, it remains to be seen how effective the proposed system of ministerial revision of EU legislation for purposes of domestic law will be, just as it is open to question whether this exercise should for all such pieces of EU legislation be left to ministers.
+However, it is open to question whether the system of ministerial revision of EU legislation for purposes of domestic law should have been introduced for all such pieces of EU legislation.
 Arguably in some cases Parliament should deal with the necessary enactments.

 This article is part of our Brexit series.